Welcome to today's edition of the Rush 24-7 podcast.

 And a dazzling success.

-There's nothing like John McCain uh to be compared, and I do not feel that the Ryan addition is the the the desper uh act of desperation, as I've heard some people opine.
+And I do not feel that the Ryan addition is the act of desperation, as I've heard some people opine.

-Um he didn't need act of desperation.
+He didn't need an act of desperation.

 I thought it was an act of bravery, actually.

-Yeah, there I go, being a cheerleader again.
+Yeah, there I go.

-Look, it's it's election time, and you go into battle with the army you've got, as I think Rumsfeld said.
+Look, it's election time, and you go into battle with the army you've got, as I think Rumsfeld said.

-And this is the army I'm not disappointed.
+And this is the army.

 All right, John, anything else?

-And and I think that's very telling that we just still don't really know enough about the president's past.
+And I think that's very telling that we just still don't really know enough about the president's past.

 And so that's why I think it's a good debate for us to have.